-Happy People Games, LLC is a Serious Games Company.
-Founded in 2014, Happy People Games received a grant from the U.S. Department of Education to research and develop a sexual assault prevention serious game for high school students in 2017.
-Happy People Games also received a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to research and develop a sexual assault prevention serious game for college students, which is currently in Clinical Trial.
+Founded in 2014, Happy People Games, LLC is a serious games company.
+The Company received a grant from the U.S. Department of Education to research and develop a sexual assault prevention serious game for high school students in 2017.
+Happy People Games also received a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to research and develop a sexual assault prevention serious game for college students.

 About Our Team

-Sharon Wood is Co-Founder/CEO of Happy People Games, LLC.
-Previously, Ms. Wood was Founder/CEO of Stone Creek Entertainment which created apps for girls and women.
+Sharon Wood is Co-Founder and CEO of Happy People Games, LLC.
+Previously, Ms. Wood was Founder and CEO of Stone Creek Entertainment which created apps for girls and women.
 Her Karizmac Luminous™ app was a Top 10 app in 34 countries, empowering girls and women to be confident about their opinions.

-Sharon has a 39 year career spanning sports marketing, entertainment marketing, marketing to kids and digital marketing, working with leading brands such as Major League Baseball, The U.S. Olympic Training Center, Burger King, Miller Brewing Company, Sears, Nabisco, Pepsi Cola, Frito Lay, MTV and Seventeen Magazine.
-She has also launched more than thirty video games including Grand Theft Auto, Stacked with Daniel Negraneau, Jeff Gordon XS Racing, Ten Pin Alley, MTV Music Generator and Adventure Game of the Year, Sanitarium.
+Sharon has over 40 years of experience spanning sports marketing, entertainment marketing, marketing to kids and digital marketing, working with leading brands such as Major League Baseball, The U.S. Olympic Training Center, Burger King, Miller Brewing Company, Sears, Nabisco, Pepsi Cola, Frito Lay, MTV and Seventeen Magazine.
+She has also launched more than thirty video games including Grand Theft Auto, Stacked with Daniel Negraneau, Jeff Gordon XS Racing, Ten Pin Alley, MTV Music Generator, and Adventure Game of the Year, Sanitarium.

 Christine Casey, Ed.D., has worked as an educator and school administrator for more than 40 years.
 Dr. Casey’s work was acknowledged by numerous awards, including a Congressional Award from the Congressional Black Caucus.
-She created a series of curriculum that has been downloaded by more than 100,000 teachers for the innovative work of ByKidsForKids and also created soft skills curriculum for the Office of Disability Education Policy.
+She created a series of curricula that has been downloaded by more than 100,000 teachers for the innovative work of ByKidsForKids.
+She also created soft skills curriculum for the Office of Disability Education Policy.

-Kimberly Hieftje, Ph.D., is Deputy Director at the Yale Center for Health and Learning Games, Director at play4REAL Lab at Yale University and Research Scientist at Yale University, who created the Game Playbook, that refines behavior change theories and aligns those theories to digital app mechanics.
+Kimberly Hieftje, Ph.D., is Deputy Director at the Yale Center for Health and Learning Games, Director at play4REAL Lab at Yale University, and Research Scientist at Yale University.
+She created the Game Playbook, that refines behavior change theories and aligns those theories to digital app mechanics.
 Dr. Hieftje has managed the development and evaluation of video game interventions focused on risk reduction across numerous projects for the National Institutes of Health, CVS Health Foundation, the Women’s Research Center at Yale University, and Occulus.

 Susan Newcomer, Ph.D. recently retired after 30 years at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health.
 Dr. Newcomer served as Special Expert in the Demographic and Behavioral Sciences Branch.
 Prior to the NICHD, Dr. Newcomer was the National Director of Education at Planned Parenthood Federation of America and Project Director at the University of North Carolina.
 Susan will advise on the health and behaviors work of the organization.